remix-run/react-router/docs/Introduction.md

 You can also access parameters from the query string.
 For instance, if you're on `/foo?bar=baz`, you can access `this.props.location.query.bar` to get the value `"baz"` from your Route component.

-That's the gist of React Router.
+That's the gist of One App Router.
 Application UIs are boxes inside of boxes inside of boxes; now you can keep those boxes in sync with the URL and link to them easily.

 The docs about [route configuration](/docs/guides/RouteConfiguration.md) describe more of the router's features in depth.